5 Straight-Forward Tips for Finding Trade Leads

 Attend Trade Shows, Fairs and Expos

 Most countries and industries host trade shows, fairs and expositions to showcase their imports and exports.
 At these events, you can find many leads in one place.
 Attend those in the U.S. and in the country where you want to export.
-Figure out where your potential buyers would gather, and go there.
+Figure out where your potential international buyers would gather, and go there.

 2. Enlist U.S. Embassies and Foreign Agencies